 Charles Chaplin's 1925 film, The Gold Rush, is the perfect blend of tragedy and comedy.
 It is also the movie for which the director most wished to be remembered.

 A tale inspired by the prospectors of the Klondyke Gold Rush of 1896-98, The Gold Rush is full of laugh out loud comedy scenes - including the famous dance of the rolls.
 (I also love City Lights if you are up for a Chaplin double bill!)

 Based on the novel by L. Frank Baum, director Victor Fleming's The Wizard Of Oz is one of cinema's most beloved fairy tales.
 Filled to the brim with wonderful songs, it made a movie icon of Judy Garland.

 There is just so much to enjoy in The Wizard Of Oz.
 The performances are perfect, the set design is wonderful and it always surprises me just how funny this film is - a true timeless classic.

 8. Star Wars: A New Hope

 Can you believe that George Lucas' 1977 film, Star Wars, was expected to be a flop?
-Almost 40 years on, this seems utterly inconceivable.
+Today, this seems utterly inconceivable.
 What's not to love about this sci fi western adventure?
 Lucas created an epic space odyssey - a franchise beloved by generations and one showing no signs of slowing down.